Most acute ophthalmological presentations can be divided into three main categories:

 Anterior uveitis (iritis)

-Most commonly idiopathic
+Most commonly idiopathic.

-Associated with systemic disease
+Associated with systemic diseases:

 - Seronegative arthropathies: Ankylosing spondylitis, Inflammatory bowel disease, Psoriatic arthritis, Reiter’s syndrome